A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Data

 \subsection{Sources}

 We use the edition of \textit{Al-Khazari} by Nabih Bashir \cite{halevi2012kuzari}.
 This is the only edition of the text in Arabic and follows closely the JA original.
 However, because it was created with an Arabic audience in mind, the text was edited for clarity in some places and some of the terms from the JA original were replaced with their modern Arabic equivalents.
-This happened especially with words that come from Hebrew/Aramaic or with Biblical quotations that appeared in Hebrew in the original text.
+This happened especially with words that come from Hebrew or with Biblical quotations that appeared in Hebrew in the original text.
 For example, the Hebrew word \sethebrew\<עני> \textit{{\AYN}ny} `poor' is translated into its Arabic equivalent \setarab\<فقير> \textit{fqyr}.
 Thus, our Arabic source was not an exact human transliteration of the JA original, and we had to deal with the mismatches between the JA and the Arabic versions in an alignment step (\S\ref{sec:alignment}).

 Nabih Bashir has produced other Arabic versions of JA texts: the ``Introduction to the Mishnah'' by Maimonides and ``The book and beliefs and opinions'' by Saadia Gaon.
-Both were used by \newcite{weisberg-mitelman-etal-2024-code} for training, although they only used Al-Khazari for evaluation.
-These two texts have not been published and are not publicly available, which was the main reason for excluding them in our work and focus on Al-Khazari, although not the only one.
-We believe that focusing on a single text might benefit our study.
-As discussed above (\S\ref{sec:ling-facts}), the use of the upper dot diacritic is not consistent across all JA texts, but it is consistent within a single text, and this allows us to properly understand the way it was used.
-Drawing conclusions about the upper dot diacritic based on its use across different texts, without considering context-specific usage, can give the misleading impression that it only introduces noise and should be ignored, as was done by \newcite{weisberg-mitelman-etal-2024-code}.
-However, our work proves that the upper dot diacritic should be taken into account when it appears because it has meaning and can be used for disambiguation.
-Finally, there is no training step in our study.
-Our two-step approach is based on deterministic transliteration followed by the use of pretrained grammatical error correction models.
+Both were used by \newcite{mitelman-etal-2024-code} for training, although they only used Al-Khazari for evaluation.
+These two texts are unpublished and not publicly available, which is the primary reason we excluded them from our work and focused on Al-Khazari instead, though not the only one.
+A further motivation, however, relates to the use of the upper dot diacritic.
+As discussed above (\S\ref{sec:ling-facts}), its usage is not consistent across all JA texts, but it is consistent within a single text.
+This consistency within Al-Khazari enables us to analyze the upper dot diacritic in a controlled manner and properly understand its function.
+In contrast, drawing conclusions from multiple texts without accounting for text-specific conventions can misleadingly suggest that the upper dot diacritic is mere noise, as assumed by \newcite{mitelman-etal-2024-code}.
+Our findings show that the upper dot diacritic carries meaning, can aid disambiguation, and should therefore be preserved whenever it appears.
+Finally, our approach requires no training on JA data: it relies on deterministic transliteration followed by pretrained grammatical error correction models.